open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 Prometheus _data_ is stored as a dimensional time-series, meaning that the data has attributes (for example, labels or dimensions) and a timestamp.

-The Prometheus _tool_ collects Prometheus metrics data from targets defined in a configuration file.
+The Prometheus _server_ collects Prometheus metrics data from targets defined in a configuration file.
 A target is an endpoint that supplies metrics for the Prometheus tool to store.